EARLY R75/5 BING CV CARBURETORS; problems, including idle problems.

 particular set of carbs was a real mess.

-These early model Bing 63/32/3 and 64/32/4 carburetors were a bit crude.
-The idle passageways in the carburetor were a poorly designed simple single stage type and were somewhat abrupt in operation as the throttle is just barely opened from idle stops.
-That is the primary reason that the butterfly's had better be installed absolutely correctly.
-Even on much later models, the positioning of the butterfly is very important.
+These early model Bing 64/32/3 and 64/32/4 carburetors were a bit crude.
+The idle passageways in the carburetor were a poorly designed simple single stage type and were somewhat abrupt in operation as the throttle is barely opened from idle stops.
+That is the primary reason that the butterfly's had to be installed absolutely correctly.
+Even on much later models, the positioning of the butterfly is important.

 On these early /5 CV carbs, Bing put some idle holes in a slightly wrong place.
 In my estimation anyway.